 This six-hour workshop is designed for female-identifying parents who have left relationships where intimate partner violence or domestic abuse is present.
 This program provides information about parenting under these circumstances, about abuse, safety planning and community resources.
 This is a meeting-style workshop with attendees participating online as a group.
 Available Saturday mornings.

 This nine-week program is for parents who have demonstrated to a judge or magistrate that the lack of effective co-parenting is negatively impacting their children.
 Participants must be ordered by a Maine court to attend ICOPE, though parents may ask a court for a referral order.
 ICOPE is designed to build co-parenting skills for parents who are in high-conflict situations or, alternatively, have little or no effective communication, either during the initial parental rights litigation or post-judgment.
 Psycho-educational programs such as this are predicated on the understanding that conflict resolution is about changing behaviors and actions, and not about changing feelings.
-Parents attending this course must be separated or divorced from each other, and will be assigned together into a 9-week session.
+Parents attending this course must be separated or divorced from each other and will be assigned together into a 9-week session.
 This is a meeting-style workshop with attendees participating online as a group.
+Attending the First Step within two years of enrollment is a pre-requisite; if you attended more than two years ago, you may attend again for a $75.00 fee (reduced from $125.00).

 Authored by Kids First Center